 Statistical methods and application to psychological research.
 Surveys the collection, organization and analysis of data utilizing hypothesis testing by either parametric or nonparametric techniques.
 Evaluates various frequency distributions and measures of central tendency.
 Emphasizes the application of correlational and factor analysis techniques.

 Technology requirements: Students need to have access to a laptop computer that can install SPSS program for their Statistics (PSY714) and Research Design (PSY617) courses.
 Students can rent or purchase the SPSS program.
 Note that SPSS cannot be installed on a tablet, Chromebook, or similar device.
 Classroom assignments and exams will utilize SPSS within the class.
 More information about the SPSS program and system requirements can be found at: https://www.ibm.com/us-en/marketplace/spss-statistics-gradpack

 Structure and function of the central nervous system is integrated with common neurological disorders such as closed head injury, Parkinson’s disease and stroke.
 Explores seminal work done by early physiological psychologists.

 Develop a proposal for a doctoral project with supervision by a faculty member.
 Prepare internship application materials and explore the future internship as a professional developmental stage.
 Prerequisite: PSY 700.
+Pass/No Pass.

 Supervised clinical practicum experience in an appropriate work environment for six terms.
 Learn how to integrate your Christian worldview and practice with the theory and practice of psychology.
 Prerequisite: PSY 622.
+Pass/No Pass.

 Emphasizes an integration of assessment and therapeutic theory and technique through ongoing couple and family simulations.
 Emphasizes supervision skills in family and couples’ treatment.
 Prerequisite: PSY 647.